Including one with this old thing in it

 Willy Wonka and the Chocolate Factory (1971)

-Arnie greets and old pal with a handshake that turns into an arm wrestle and later on everyone wonders what has got Billy so spooked.
+Arnie greets and old pal with a handshake that turns into an arm wrestle, and it’s uphill from there.
+One of the best action movies of the 80s.

 Sweet Smell of Success (1957)